 Carry out the following steps to deploy the Azure Resource Group.

-Open the Releases tab of the Build & Release hub and choose the "+" icon to create a new release definition.
+Open the Releases tab of Azure Pipelines and choose the "+" icon to create a new release pipeline.

-In the Create release definition dialog, select the Empty template and choose Next.
+In the Create release pipeline dialog, select the Empty template and choose Next.

-In the next page, select the build definition you created earlier and choose Create.
-This creates a new release definition with one default environment.
+In the next page, select the build pipeline you created earlier and choose Create.
+This creates a new release pipeline with one default stage.

-In the new release definition, select + Add tasks and add an Azure Resource Group Deployment task.
+In the new release pipeline, select + Add tasks and add an Azure Resource Group Deployment task.
 Optionally edit the name to help identify the task, such as Provision Windows 2012 R2 VM.